ammarhakim/gkyl/doc/Range.md

 `range.copy(rng)`
 : Copy range specified by `rng` into this range, i.e `range`.

-The range object provides row and column major iterators to loop over all the indices in the range object.
-These should be used in a `for` loop to step over all the indices.

-`range:colMajorIter()`, `range:rowMajorIter()`
-: Column/row major iterators to loop over all indices in range.
-The indexer returns a `Vec` object with the indices.
-The return vector __should not be modified__.

 `range:shorten(dir)`
 : Reduces the upper limit in direction `dir` such that the shape in that direction is 1.
 This allows looping over all indices orthogonal